Anshumaan031/Robot-Operting-System-Codes/README.md

 # Robot-Operting-System-ROS-Codes
-Nodes created in python or C++ should always be created under in package under the catkin workspace
+Nodes created in python or C++ should always be created in src package under the catkin workspace